ssahibsingh/projects-codedamn/weather-app/step7/Instructions.md

-# Hello and Welcome to **Weather App** guided tutorial!

-## In this step, we will use the Browser Geolocation API, to get coordinates.
+In this step, we will use the Browser Geo-location API, to get coordinates.

 Source code should look like this: